- Size of cut: 25 basis points, 0.25%

 Economic factors that influence the Fed's decision

-Cutting interest rates may seem like a no-brainer when you think of how much you or your business might save on borrowing costs.
-But it's not that simple.
+Cutting interest rates may seem like a no-brainer when you think of how much you might save on borrowing costs.
+But it’s not that simple.
+The Fed considers a slew of factors, the most significant are typically:

 Pros

 Lower interest rates generally spur borrowing activity.
 A robust credit market not only makes it easier for you to refinance your mortgage, buy a new home, or borrow money in general, but it also makes it easier for businesses to do so.
 In turn, businesses have lower borrowing costs, which can free up funds to hire additional employees.
-In other words, lower interest rates can reduce unemployment and potentially increase salaries — all seemingly good things.
+In other words, lower interest rates can reduce unemployment and potentially increase salaries — all seemingly good things and why the Fed chose to cut rates in September.

 Cons

 However, as a result of more people having more disposable income, the cost of goods can also increase, a.k.a. inflation.
-Remember when a six-figure salary used to mean something?
-The reason it's far less valuable now is due, in large part, to inflation.
 When inflation rises, it makes it harder to afford basic necessities, like food or a roof over your head — especially if the cost of necessities rises faster than your salary.

 The current housing affordability crisis is one example of this.
-Record-low mortgage rates during the pandemic (low borrowing costs, see above), plus a work-from-home revolution and limited supply, contributed to one of the fastest-growing housing markets ever.
-Shelter inflation increased from under 2.5% to over 7.5% between March 2021 and March 2023.
-It's currently just under 5% and has declined much more slowly than the Fed's preferred gauge of inflation (core PCE inflation), which was at 2.7% in May.
+Record-low mortgage rates during the pandemic (low borrowing costs, see above) plus a work-from-home revolution contributed to one of the fastest-growing housing markets ever.
+The index for shelter inflation increased from under 2.5% to over 7.5% between March 2021 and March 2023.
+It’s currently at 3.6% and was the largest factor contributing to the CPI index in August — which is at 2.9%, above the Fed’s 2% target.

 What happens next with mortgage rates?